 To integrate your applications or CI/CD, you can use our online interactive documentation.

 PMM Server lets you visually interact with API resources representing all objects within PMM.
 You can browse the API using the Swagger UI, accessible at the

-/swagger/ endpoint URL:
+/swagger endpoint URL:

 The objects visible are nodes, services, and agents:

-Nodes, Services, and Agents have Types which define specific their properties, and their specific logic.
+Nodes, Services, and Agents have Types which define their specific properties, and their specific logic.

 pmm-managed.
 Most Agents are started and stopped by

 pmm-agent.
 One exception is the External Exporter Type which is started externally.

 API keys are used to control access to the PMM server components and resources.
 With an API key, you are authenticated to the PMM server, have access to PMM server components and resources, and perform various actions on them.
 You can use API keys as a replacement for basic authentication.